 First things first, it's simple: a plaintext file, few syntax rules, public availability, and that's it.

-file up to date helps me staying
+Second, keeping my .plan file up to date helps me staying

 organized.
 Did you bump into something you want to fix, but